What Are My Options for Change of Status Visa Stamping If I Am Already in America?

-Have you had a Change of Status or had a first time H1B visa stamped in any of the places mentioned above?
-Do you have an advice for someone who is in a similar position?
+Have you had a Change of Status or had a first-time H1B visa stamped in any of the places mentioned above?
+Do you have any advice for someone who is in a similar position?
 Let us know your thoughts in our comments section.

 - 6 Ways to Find an H1B Visa Sponsorship

 - How to Change Jobs on an H1B Visa

 - H1B Visa Stamping: H1B Visa Interview Documents and More

 - Complete Guide to the H1B to Green Card Process